-Halloween is fast approaching and although 2020 has already been a nightmare, there’s still room to get a little spookier!
-We’re here with some of the most delightfully devilish Halloween treats from around the world.
+Halloween is fast approaching we’re here with some of the most delightfully devilish Halloween treats from around the world.
 Get ready to trick-or-treat with some kids’ favourites, take on scare zones based on famous horror movies, and step inside haunted houses that will turn your blood cold!
 With a range of Halloween amusement parks and activities at your fingertips, you won’t be bored this Halloween.

 Halloween amusement parks and activities in the UK

 Get spooky in England with these Halloween amusement parks

 Join a guided tour of London Bridge’s history.
 Doesn’t sound scary?
 Well, as you dive deeper into the bowels beneath the bridge you’ll wander plague pits, abandoned public toilets, and malfunctioning nuclear power plants where zombies and monsters pop out.
 Don’t think you’ll scream?
 Think again.

 It might not be as scary as a regular London night bus, but the tales you’ll hear during this trip will give you the shivers!
 Aboard this pitch black Routemaster, you’ll be bewitched by the theatricality of your guide as they slice open the underbelly of London and let centuries of history spill out in the form of grim tales.
 You’ll pass by the city’s most famous sights and hear their most infamous stories.

 Just like its counterpart in the capital, the Ghost Bus Tour of York is shockingly enjoyable.
 Rumble over cobbled streets in a vintage Routemaster bus and listen in to tales of the macabre, along with some time off the bus to roam Clifford’s Tower and the medieval Shambles.